Danaus plexippus plexippus

 Freshly emerged in my garden, May 25, 2010.

-A male Monarch at El Dorado Park in a patch of milkweed, August 5, 2005.
+A male monarch at El Dorado Park in a patch of milkweed, August 5, 2005.
 Males have thinner black lines along the wing veins and a patch of black scales on each hind wing.

-A female Monarch that had recently emerged from her pupa in my garden in Long Beach, October 26, 2005.
+A female monarch that had recently emerged from her pupa in my garden in Long Beach, October 26, 2005.
 One benefit of raising them yourself - fresh models!

-Starting in 2005 I began planting plenty of Milkweed in my garden to attract Monarchs.
+Starting in 2005 I began planting plenty of milkweed in my garden to attract monarchs.
 This worked well, and I have watched them go through their life cycle many times.
-This is a Monarch egg on Milkweed.
+This is a monarch egg on milkweed.

-A first instar Monarch caterpillar that had recently emerged from an egg.
+A first instar monarch caterpillar that had recently emerged from an egg.
 April 13, 2011.

-Second instar Monarch larva on the same plant as above, April 17, 2011.
+Second instar monarch larva on the same plant as above, April 17, 2011.

-Another Monarch pupa not long before the emergence of the adult butterfly.
+Another monarch pupa not long before the emergence of the adult butterfly.

 The naming by Linnaeus.

 Plexippus was placed within the Danai, one of six divisions ("phalanges", probably meaning a phalanx or unit, from the military units in the Greek armies) within Papilio, which was within the Lepidoptera.
 Within the Danai, Linnaeus had two further divisions: the Candidi and Festivi, characterized by wings white and variegated, respectively.
-The butterfly had been known and illustrated from the Americas, but Linnaeus was first to give it a formal name within a system of classification.
+The butterfly had been known and illustrated from the Americas, but Linnaeus was the first to give it a formal name within a system of classification.
 From the

 Systema Naturae, Vol. 1, 10th edition (1758), p.471.